Cat Behavior Explained

 Choosing the Right Scratch Post

 Most scratching problems come from posts that do not suit the cat.
+For owners wondering How to stop cat from scratching couch, picking a suitable scratcher is the foundational step.
+Many people Google what to do if cat scratches couch, yet they overlook this simple, game-changing preparation work.
 The right post needs to match what your cat actually wants to scratch.
+Pair this with daily play routines to lower boredom-driven scratching.

 Observe where your cat already scratches.
 Vertical surfaces like sofa arms suggest a tall upright post.
 Horizontal scratching on rugs suggests a flat or angled scratcher on the floor.